 The Preakness Stakes is a Grade I event for 3-year-olds conducted at Pimlico Race Course in Baltimore.
 The race is referred to as the “Run for the Black-Eyed Susans” because the winner receives a blanket of these flowers, which are Maryland’s state flower.
 Normally the Preakness is contested on the third Saturday in May, two weeks after the Kentucky Derby and three weeks prior to the Belmont Stakes, making it the second jewel in the Triple Crown.
-Due to the coronavirus, this year’s Preakness will be held on Saturday, Oct.
-3. Although the purse has yet to be announced, the 2019 race was $1.5 million.
+This year’s Preakness will be held on Saturday, May 15th.

-This guide will walk you through how to bet on the Preakness Stakes legally, types of bets available and odds on 2020 Preakness Stakes.
+This guide will walk you through how to bet on the Preakness Stakes legally, types of bets available and how to bet on thes 2021 Preakness Stakes.

 Wagering on the Preakness Stakes follows the same course as other Triple Crown events.
 The race can gather quite a crowd, as the stadium at Pimlico can fit nearly 100,000 people.
 Betting on the Preakness, however, is not relegated to merely the individuals at the track, and with the rise of technology there are several alternatives to placing your horse racing bets at the windows.

-An example of odds and payouts from last year’s Preakness Stakes, which was captured by War of Will, is as follows:
+An example of odds and payouts from the 2019 Preakness Stakes, which was captured by War of Will, is as follows:

 |1||1||War of Will||Tyler Gaffalione||Mark Casse||6/1|